 The convenient online training course is designed to introduce you to the basics of this new category: the framework for organizing a History Fair website, best practices, rules and guidelines, and the platform required to create a History Fair website.
 Please allow yourself two hours to complete the tutorial and take the "test."
 Upon approval, CMHEC will confirm your certification and you also will receive a special page for your students' training.
 Finally, you will receive two cpdu credit hours from CMHEC for doing the training.

-The training, "Digi-telling History: Building Great History Fair Websites" is provided in a presentation program called Prezi.
-The URL for the training is: http://prezi.com/tprtzy6yzjis/digi-telling-history-building-great-history-fair-websites-updated-october-2012 or click on the image below to go to the Prezi site.
+The tutorial, "Digi-telling History: Building Great History Fair Websites" is provided in a presentation program called Prezi.
+Click on the image below to go to the Prezi site.

 You may want to preview how the training is organized before you begin (below).
-Also, we have provided a Website Category Guide which contains similar information but also a wealth of information not covered in the Prezi.
+Also, we have provided a downloadable Website Category Guide which contains a wealth of information not covered in the Prezi.

 The website certification training is divided into three parts: